lter/ssecr-diversity-stability/CONTRIBUTING.md

 Be descriptive and consise in your commit messages.
 Consider using the style of "[Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)" in your commit messages.
 See [here](https://njlyon0.github.io/tips/commits.html) for a nice summary of the highlights of that approach.

-For independant work/experimentation, work in your "junk" script (junk_firstname).
+For independent work/experimentation, work in your "junk" script (junk_firstname).
 Once changes are ready to be incorporated into the shared scripts, see below:

 For **minor changes**, (1) communicate with the team to avoid merge conflicts and (2) make commits directly to `main`.
 Most changes, including code/analysis additions will be minor.